jasminemathieu/Backup-and-Recovery/README.md

 ## Configuring Backup Services

-The backup and site recovery service was downlaoded from Azure's Marketplace.
+The backup and site recovery service was downloaded from Azure's Marketplace.
 The backup and site recovery service provides a cloud solution that ensures data, servers, virtual machines, and applications can be easily accessible from a replicated environment.

 ![backup in marketplace](https://imgur.com/yqvzmIa.jpg)